minio/docs/source/reference/minio-mc/mc-replicate-add.rst

-   You must explicitly enable replication of existing objects by including ``"existing-objects"`` to the list of replication features specified to :mc-cmd-option:`mc replicate edit replicate`.
+   You must explicitly enable replication of existing objects by including ``"existing-objects"`` to the list of replication features specified to
+   :mc-cmd:`mc replicate edit --replicate`.
 See :ref:`minio-replication-behavior-existing-objects` for more information.

-.. mc-cmd:: id
+.. mc-cmd:: --id
-   :option:

    *Optional* Specify a unique ID for the replication rule.
 MinIO automatically generates an ID if one is not specified.

-.. mc-cmd:: replicate
+.. mc-cmd:: --replicate
-   :option:

    *Optional* Specify a comma-separated list of the following values to enable extended replication features.